 There are other ways to amplify your personal brand that tie into a content marketing strategy.
 One of the personal branding strategies that will increase visibility for your brand is sponsored content.
 This is a huge trend right now in digital marketing.
 And it’s very important as some social media marketing platforms change their algorithm and make it harder for your content to be seen.

-Sponsoring content and boosting posts has become a more important component of your digital PR strategy.
-If there is a web site you want to get featured on from an editorial standpoint, but your pitches are not resonating with reporters, you may want to consider sponsored content.
+Sponsoring content and boosting posts have become a more important component of your digital PR strategy.
+If there is a website you want to get featured on from an editorial standpoint, but your pitches are not resonating with reporters, you may want to consider sponsored content.
 Yes, it does mean paying for visibility, but it is an interesting hybrid of editorial and advertising and enables you to reach your branding objectives.
 Buying sponsored content helps you get in front of the right audience with relevant content to a highly targeted audience that you are paying to get visibility in front of.

 Personal branding strategy: Inbound Marketing